highchair/artinruins-com/_property/hudson-furs.md

 ### Redevelopment

 **Hudson Furs** moved into this former ecclesiastical building in 1939.
-By then it had been home to two different congregations and had sustained considerable damage in the Hurricane of 1938.
-Enough damage that very little remains of the once magnificent building that featured a tall spire and steep gable roof.
+By then it had been home to two different congregations and had sustained damage to the church spire in the Hurricane of 1938.
+Very little remains of the once magnificent building that featured a tall spire and steep gable roof.

 From what we can tell by looking at the supplied photo of the former church, the remaining building is about a third of what must have been a 50 foot roof height — the tower was 60 foot tall and the spire was 110.
 The remains were split into two stories of interior space with an added flat roof.